Authored by the expert who managed and guided the team behind the Gabon Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should do your own research and consult qualified professionals before making any decisions.
+This is not financial or investment advice; we don't know your personal situation, your risk tolerance, or your goals, so please do your own research and consult a qualified professional before making any property purchase in Gabon.

 Is it smart to buy now in Gabon, or should I wait as of 2026?